What is Herpes?

-HSV I or cold sores should really not be considered an STI, as infection can occur in so many non-sexual ways.
-It is responsible for about half of "genital herpes" cases.
+HSV I, or cold sores, should not really be considered an STI, as infection can occur in so many non-sexual ways.
+It is responsible for about half of "Genital Herpes" cases.
 HSV II, or Genital Herpes, is typically caught on the genitals and is transmitted through sexual contact.
 Up to 60% of people who have HSV II are unlikely to know they are infected, as their symptoms will be minimal or non-existent.

-Did you know…
+Did you know? …

-Herpes is spread through unprotected oral, vaginal or anal contact (it does not have to be sex) with an infected person.
+Herpes is spread through unprotected oral, vaginal or anal contact with an infected person.
+This does not have to be intercourse.
 The risk of catching or transmitting the virus is highest when your partner has blisters or sores.
-It is still possible to get HSV 2 when your partner does not have any visible sores or blisters, but this is much less likely.
+It is still possible to contract HSV II when your partner does not have any visible sores or blisters, but this is much less likely.

 HSV I is often spread by kissing, which is why it is very common.

 HSV may cause blisters on the genital areas of both men and women.
 These blisters typically develop within two days to three weeks after first getting infected.
 The blisters start off as small bumps, grow into full blisters, and burst releasing pus.
-Blisters can be small or large.
-They can be just one blister, or many located close together.
+Blisters can be small or large, and can be just one blister, or many located close together.